stuarth/rocky-the-flying-squirrel/README.md

 Rocky looks for a folder called `sql` containing queries stored in separate `.sql` files, and creates a `Sql.roc` file containing functions corresponding to individual `.sql` files.

+In order to understand queries' types, a database connection is needed.
+Set the `DATABASE_URL` environmental variable to the database's connection string when running `rocky`.

 ## Status

 Rocky the Flying Squirrel is early!
 Notably abscent features coming soon

 - [ ] Nullable columns
 - [ ] Nullable columns due to joins
+- [ ] Array types
 - [ ] Bools
 - [ ] DateTime